prasit-chanda/brew-care/README.md

 ---

-✨ **Keep your Mac and Homebrew clean, fast, and up-to-date — all for **No fees, no ads, no registration — just download and use!
+✨ **Keep your Mac and Homebrew clean, fast, and up-to-date — all for**